Another example of using Excessive Force

 “At the direction of my legal counsel, I am not making any statements and will not give any interviews,” Matakovich told Pittsburgh’s Action News 4.

 Even with a request to expedite the appeal, it could be 45 days before an arbitration appeal hearing for Matakovich.
+Legal experts suggest that, getting help after an accident immediately is a good idea.

 He faces a complicated path ahead, dealing with both the Police Bureau action and the criminal charges, noted Pittinger.
 “It’s an unfortunate situation all around.
 There are no winners here.
 Unfortunately, Stephen Matakovich made some decisions in November that have resulted in this outcome.
 He’s no longer a Pittsburgh police officer.”